Pramjeet12/Music_genre_classifier/README.md

 # Music_generation_classifier
-Using Deep learning CNN model we will classify music in different generation.
+Using Deep learning ANN model we will classify music in different generation.